prpole/columbia_orals/polefrone_preoral_b2.md

 In the context of this wholesale destruction (or, perhaps, destruction by wholesale), the "frontier" becomes a concept for resistance.
-It only exists in the minds of the farmers who believe that, by voluntary enclosure and by recusing themselves from the global market, they can hold on to the autonomous communal structures.
+It only exists in the minds of the farmers who believe that, by voluntary enclosure and by removing themselves from the global market, they can hold on to the autonomous communal structures.
 This in turn requires the invention of new political and legal structures.
 But these structures can only become *actual* rather than merely speculative with the political agency enabled by the low-density